-Celebrating its 160th year in business in 2017, Belleek Pottery is one of Northern Ireland's oldest and most fascinating attractions.
+Belleek Pottery is one of Northern Ireland's oldest and most fascinating attractions having celebrated its 160th year in business in 2017.

 When you step into the world of Belleek Pottery you enter one of Northern Ireland’s oldest and most fascinating attractions.
 Original and unique pieces are made using traditional methods passed down from generation to generation.
 One of the most collectable and prized sets is the Black Mark range.